Zippy-boy/wire-pod/Installation.md

 ## Guide 1: Linux (and macOS, if you want to build from scratch)

 -  If you are on macOS and want an easier experience, scroll down to Guide 3.
--  If you are installing wire-pod on a raspberry pi, you must change your pi's hostname to "escapepod" or activation will fail.

 1. On the device you would like to install wire-pod on, open a Terminal application